-At year-end, the District had \$40,893,806 of general obligation bonds and notes payable, net of discounts and premiums.
-This is a decrease of \$2,382,853 from the previous year as a result of debt payments and amortization.
+At year-end, the District had \$37,445,000 of general obligation bonds.
+This is a decrease of \$2,595,000 from the previous year as a result of debt payments.
 Other obligations include leases payable and compensated absences (accrued vacation pay and sick leave for specific employees of the District).
-The table below was restated for 20/21 to include lease liabilities.
 More detailed information about our long-term liabilities is included in Note 8 to the financial statements.